MinaProtocol/mina/rfcs/0014-transition-frontier-persistence.md

 ## Summary
 [summary]: #summary

-This RFC proposes a new system for persisting the transition frontier's state to the filesystem effeciently.
+This RFC proposes a new system for persisting the transition frontier's state to the filesystem efficiently.

 ## Motivation
 [motivation]: #motivation